 What is the Convention of States and how does it relate to term limits?

 The Convention of States is a process provided by Article V of the Constitution that allows state legislatures — not Congress — to call a constitutional convention to propose amendments.
-If 34 state legislatures call for a convention on specified topics (including term limits), it can convene and propose a term limits amendment, bypassing Congress entirely.
+If 34 state legislatures call for a convention on specified topics (including term limits), it can convene and propose a term-limits amendment, bypassing Congress entirely.
 As of 2026, 19 states have passed Convention of States resolutions; 34 are needed.
 Any amendment proposed still requires ratification by 38 states.

 How long can members of Congress serve?